Man shot by police had scuffled with Grand Forks homeowners - NewsBreak

 Man shot by police had scuffled with Grand Forks homeowners

 GRAND FORKS, N.D.
-(AP) — Authorities say a man who was shot and injured by two Grand Forks County deputies after pointing a gun at them had broken into a house and scuffled with the residents.
+(AP) — Authorities say a man who was shot and injured by two Grand Forks County deputies after pointing a gun at them Sunday had broken into a house and scuffled with two residents.

-The man ignored repeated commands to drop the gun and then pointed it in the direction of officers.
-Rakoczy and Wadholm fired at the man, who was struck in the upper left leg.
+The man had a weapon in his hand and began walking down the driveway toward Rakoczy and Wadholm.
+He ignored repeated commands to drop the gun before pointing it in the direction of officers.
+They both fired and the man was struck in the upper left leg.
+He is hospitalized with non-life threatening injuries, authorities said.

 Comments / 0